astronomer/airflow-guides/guides/logging.md

 - When and how to configure logging settings
 - Remote logging.

-Lastly, we walk through a step-by-step example on how to set up remote logging to an S3 bucket using the [Astro CLI](https://docs.astronomer.io/astro/cli/get-started) and show a use case of advanced configuration in an example on how to add two handlers to the task logger in Airflow.
+Lastly, we walk through a step-by-step example on how to set up remote logging to an S3 bucket using the [Astro CLI](https://docs.astronomer.io/astro/cli/get-started) and show a use case of advanced configuration to add two handlers to the Airflow task logger.

-In addition to to standard logging, Airflow provides observability features that you can use to collect metrics, trigger callback functions with task events, monitor Airflow health status, and track errors or user activity.
+In addition to standard logging, Airflow provides observability features that you can use to collect metrics, trigger callback functions with task events, monitor Airflow health status, and track errors or user activity.
 You can find more information on monitoring options in the [Airflow Documentation](https://airflow.apache.org/docs/apache-airflow/stable/logging-monitoring/index.html).
 Astro builds on these features, providing more detailed metrics about how your tasks run and use resources in your cloud.
 To learn more, see the [Astro documentation](https://docs.astronomer.io/astro/deployment-metrics).

 ## Logging in Airflow